vy-b/OS_sim/readme.md

 - Send (S) cannot send multiple times.
 It is blocked immediately after sending.

+- Send(S) CAN send to a process that is blocked on send or on semaphore.
+The message will be waiting.

 - Receive (R) only checks for the most recent message.

+- A process of priority 0, when quantum-ed, will give CPU to the next process in the same queue, OR a process of lower priorty if there are no other priority 0 processes.
+If it is the only process running, then it continues running when the time quantum runs out.

 ### EXTRA:
 **U**: display procinfo of the currently running process